The diversity-multiplexing tradeoff of the MIMO Z interference channel: Channel Model and Preliminaries

 \section{Channel Model and Preliminaries}

-We consider a MIMO ZIC as shown in Figure~\ref{channel_model_Z_IC}, where user $1$ ($Tx_1$) and user $2$ ($Tx_2$) have $M_1$ and $M_2$ antennas and receiver $1$ ($Rx_1$) and $2$ ($Rx_2$) have $N_1$ and $N_2$ antennas, respectively.
-This channel will be referred hereafter as a $(M_1,N_1,M_2,N_2)$ ZIC.
-A slow fading Rayleigh distributed channel model is considered where ${H}_{ij}\in \mathbb{C}^{N_j\times M_i}$ represents the channel matrix between $Tx_i$ and $Rx_j$.
-It is assumed that $H_{11}$, $H_{21}$ and $H_{22}$ are mutually independent and contain mutually independent and identically distributed (i.i.d.) $\mathcal{CN}(0,1)$ entries.
-These channel matrices remain fixed for a particular fade duration of the channel and changes in an i.i.d. fashion, in the next.
-Perfect channel state information is assumed at both the receivers (CSIR) and both the transmitters (CSIT).
-Following \cite{ABarxiv}, we also incorporate a real-valued attenuation factor, denoted as $\eta_{ij}$, for the signal transmitted from $Tx_i$ to the receiver $Rx_j$.
-At time $t$, $Tx_i$ chooses a vector ${X}_{it}\in \mathbb{C}^{M_i\times 1}$ and sends $\sqrt{P_i}{X}_{it}$ over the channel, where for the input signals we assume the following short term average power constraint:
+We consider a MIMO Z-IC as shown in Fig. \ref{channel_model_Z_IC}, where user $1$ ($Tx_1$) and user $2$ ($Tx_2$) have $M_1$ and $M_2$ antennas and receiver $1$ ($Rx_1$) and $2$ ($Rx_2$) have $N_1$ and $N_2$ antennas, respectively.
+This channel will be referred to henceforth as the $(M_1,N_1,M_2,N_2)$ Z-IC.
+A slow fading Rayleigh distributed channel model is considered where ${H}_{ij}\in \mathbb{C}^{N_j\times M_i}$ represents the channel matrix between $Tx_i$ and $Rx_j$ and it is assumed that $H_{11}$, $H_{21}$ and $H_{22}$ are mutually independent and contain mutually independent and identically distributed (i.i.d.) $\mathcal{CN}(0,1)$ entries.
+These channel matrices remain fixed for a particular fade duration of the channel and change in an i.i.d. fashion in the next.
+Perfect channel state information is assumed at both the receivers (CSIR) and both the transmitters (CSIT) at first and following that the No-CSIT case is considered where there is only CSIR.
+At time $t$, $Tx_i$ chooses a vector ${X}_{it}\in \mathbb{C}^{M_i\times 1}$ and sends $\sqrt{P_i}{X}_{it}$ over the channel, where the input signals are assumed to satisfy the following short term average power constraint:

-where $N$ represents the number of channel uses for which the channel matrices remain fixed, or in other words the fade duration. \begin{rem} Note that since the transmitters are not allowed to allocate power across different fades of the channel, the channel is still in the outage setting, i.e., the delay limited capacity of each of the links of the ZIC is zero~\cite{HanlyTse}.
-Thus, the DMT characterization of this outage limited channel make sense. \end{rem}
+where $N$ represents the fade duration or coherence time of the network in which the channel matrices remain fixed. \begin{rem} Note that since the transmitters are not allowed to allocate power across different fades of the channel, the channel is in the outage setting, i.e., the delay limited capacity of each of the links of the Z-IC is zero~\cite{HanlyTse}.
+Thus, the MIMO Z-IC under the short-term power constraint is outage limited and its DMT is meaningful. \end{rem}

 The received signals at time $t$ can be written as